 - Legal Factors and Considerations

 - Non-Lethal Weapons in Support to Homeland Defense

 - Non-Lethal Weapons in Support of Defense Support of Civil Authorities

-The following military academic institutions at which Penn State conducts the course include:
+The following military academic institutions at which Old Dominion will conduct the course include: